-Many of Greece’s other international airports, including Corfu, Crete and Mykonos, have begun taking scheduled international flights with easyJet.
-Kos and Araxos also take direct flights from Germany.
-Other international airports across the country include Santorini (Thira), Karpathos, Samos, Skiathos, Hrysoupoli, Aktion, Kefallonia and Zakynthos.
+Greece has four main international airports that take chartered and scheduled flights.
+Other international airports across the country include Santorini (Thira), Karpathos, Samos, Skiathos, Hrysoupoli/Kavala, Aktion, Kefallonia and Zakynthos.
 These airports are most often used for charter flights from the UK, Germany and Scandinavia.

 Eleftherios Venizelos International Airport Athens' Eleftherios Venizelos International Airport lies near Spata, 27km east of Athens.
 It has all the modern conveniences, including 24-hour luggage storage and a children's play area.